 While the football was exhilarating at UEFA EURO 2012, the long-term legacy of the tournament in Poland and Ukraine will be the real measure of the competition's success.
-In the third and final part of UEFA.com's look back at last summer's event, we assess the benefits that both countries will hope to accrue.
+In the third and final part of UEFA.com's look back at the event, we assess the benefits that both countries will hope to accrue.

 Eight cities – four in each nation – staged matches, all with new or revamped stadiums as well as upgraded rail, road and air links.
 Ukraine midfielder Oleh Gusev told UEFA.com: "It was an honour that Europe chose us to host the EURO.
 That means we've proved our value, not just in football terms, but also as a reliable country.
 I'm proud of our country, that's for sure."